 - meeting obligations to help users access content and services

 What standards must be met?

 Comply with the Privacy and Data Protection Act 2014, and only collect information you’re legally entitled to collect.
-You’ll need to craft and publish a privacy ‘collection notice’ (refer to the How-to guide, How to manage or the Office of the Victorian Information).
+You’ll need to craft and publish a privacy ‘collection notice’ (refer to the How-to guide, or the ).